gethinode/hinode/exampleSite/content/en/blog/bootstrap-elements.md

 {{</* /button */>}}

 {{</* toast id="toast-example-1" header="First title" */>}}
     This is the first toast message.
+It supports `markdown.`
 {{</* /toast */>}}

 {{</* toast id="toast-example-2" header="Second title" */>}}
     This is the second toast message.
+It supports `markdown.`
 {{</* /toast */>}}
 {{< /example >}}
 <!-- markdownlint-enable MD037 -->